My Enemy’s Enemy

 Based on an extensive repertoire of hitherto untapped primary sources including official memoranda, diplomatic correspondence, and a series of interviews with key political actors, My Enemy’s Enemy provides a comprehensive analysis of India’s strategy debates and foreign policymaking processes vis-à-vis Afghanistan, from the last decade of the Cold War to the 1990s Afghan civil war and the more recent US-led war on terror.
 It demonstrates that Indian presence in Afghanistan has been guided primarily by an enduring vision for the region that requires a stable balance of power across the Durand Line.

-Avinash Paliwal is a Lecturer in Defence Studies at King’s College London.
-Specialising in the strategic affairs of South Asia and Afghanistan, he holds a doctorate in international relations from King’s, and an economics degree from the University of Delhi.
+Avinash Paliwal is a Lecturer in Diplomacy and Public Policy at the School of Oriental and African Studies (SOAS), University of London.
+Specialising in the strategic affairs of South Asia and Afghanistan, he holds a doctorate in international relations from King’s College London, and an economics degree from the University of Delhi.
 Prior to joining academia he worked as a journalist and foreign affairs analyst in New Delhi.